Krzychula/Krzychula/README.md

 # 👋 Hi all!

-I'm Jack - Builder in the blockchain and crypto ecosystem.
+I'm Christopher - Builder in the blockchain and crypto ecosystem.
 I focus on web3, smart contracts, and decentralized applications.
 Passionate about open-source, innovation, and pushing the boundaries of digital ownership.

 ---